Bast331/rock-paper-scissors/README.md

   			error message

+	condition that adds point per round
-	for result from the function that plays one round adds one point to player: condition
+	for result from the function that plays one round adds one point to player

 		condition in condition that makes different answers for 				the points that changed this round (1-5 points + error)

-   	one point to Computer
+   	for result from the function that plays one round adds one point to computer

 		 condition in condition that makes different answers for 				the points that changed this round (1-5 points + error)